Looking for a last-minute side-dish for your holiday seitan ham?

 - Start by making your buttermilk by combining your milk and vinegar in a mixing bowl.
 Set aside for 5 minutes.

-- Next, heat your oven to 350F and grease a 9x12 casserole dish.
+- Next, heat your oven to 350F and grease a 8x11 casserole dish.
+Peel and thinly slice your potatoes.
+If you have a mandoline slicer, this is a great time to use it!

-- Cover the casserole dish and bake for 20 minutes.
-Remove the cover and bake an additional 10-15 minutes or until potatoes are cooked through and the sauce is niiiice and thick!
+- Cover the casserole dish and bake for 25 minutes.
+Remove the cover and bake an additional 20 minutes or until potatoes are cooked through and the sauce is niiiice and thick!
+Remove it from the oven, cover once more, and let it sit 10 minutes before removing the cover and serving.
+Enjoy!

 We like to serve this dish next to our seitan ham recipe, but it’s a great side-dish for almost anything!